noamrosner/PricedInWhatever/README.md

 -	Built a web app to allow users to visualize the --- between 2 stocks for a time span, using Python Flask and AWS.
 -	Using Python libraries such as yfinance, openpyxl and more.
+-	Frontend: HTML, CSS, JavaScript.
+Backend: Python Flask.
+The site is hosted on AWS.

 Site Preview: